HelderJFLima/KernighanRitchie/README.txt

 Exercise 7-8.
 Write a program to print a set of files, starting each new one on a new page, with a title and a running page count for each file.

 Exercise 7-9.
 Functions like "isupper" can be implemented to save space or to save time.
 Explore both possibilities.

+*** Chapter 8 ***

+Exercise 8-1.
+Rewrite the program "cat" from Chapter 7 using "read", "write", "open", and "close" instead of their standard library equivalents.
+Perform experiments to determine the relative speeds of the two versions.

+Exercise 8-2.
+Rewrite "fopen" and "_fillbuf" with fields instead of explicit bit operations.
+Compare code size and execution speed.

+Exercise 8-3.
+Design and write "_flushbuf", "fflush", and "fclose".

+Exercise 8-4.
+The standard library function
+              "int fseek(FILE *fp, long offset, int origin)" is identical to "lseek" except that "fp" is a file pointer instead of a file descriptor and return value is an int status, not a position.
+Write "fseek".
+Make sure that your "fseek" coordinates properly with the buffering done for the other functions of the library.

+Exercise 8-5.
+Modify the "fsize" program to print the other information contained in the inode entry.

+Exercise 8-6.
+The standard library function "calloc(n, size)" returns a pointer to "n" objects of size "size", with the storage initialized to zero.
+Write "calloc", by calling "malloc" or by modifying it.

+Exercise 8-7. "malloc" accepts a size request without checking its plausibility; "free" believes that the block it is asked to free contains a valid size field.
+Improve these routines so they make more pains with error checking.

+Exercise 8-8.
+Write a routine "bfree(p, n)" that will free any arbitrary block "p" of "n" characters into the free list maintained by "malloc" and "free".
+By using "bfree", a user can add a static or external array to the free list at any time.